zhangzjn/trackingImgLabel/README.md

 `current frame:`current operation frame, displayed in left

-`tracking frames:`how many frames to track
+`tracking frames:`the number of frames to track

 `save current label:`save current frame's label to memory